Community Health and Prevention

 Repeat Status: Not repeatable for credit

-CHP 806 Community Based Participatory Research 3.0 Credits
+CHP 806 Community-Based and Participatory Research 3.0 Credits

 College/Department: Dornsife School of Public Health